ovidiusimionica/docker-dynomite/README.md

 # docker-dynomite
-This repo defined the docker project for customized dynomite setup
+This repo defines the docker project for customized dynomite setup